 - Anti-inflammatory pain relief – to keep your cat comfortable.

 - Antibiotics – to fight infection (not always necessary).

 - Scale and polish – if your vet spots plaque and tartar build-up, they may recommend a ‘scale and polish’ to prevent further problems developing – similar to a professional clean you would get from your own dentist (but needs to be done under anaesthetic).

 - Tooth removal – if your cat has severe dental disease they may need teeth removed.
-This is to stop pain, prevent the jaw bones from becoming infected, and to help stop other teeth rotting.
+This is to stop pain, prevent the jaw bones from becoming infected and to help stop other teeth from rotting.
 Fortunately, cats adapt incredibly well to having teeth removed.

 To keep your cat’s mouth as healthy as possible, you'll need to give them a bit of help with their dental hygiene.